 The Fruit of Abiding

 As we daily spend time alone with God, allowing the word of Christ to dwell in us richly, we become increasingly attuned to His Presence within.
-This wonderful awareness manifests itself in various experiential forms:
+This extraordinary awareness manifests itself in various experiential forms:

 The leading of the Holy Spirit, “When thou goest, it shall lead thee; when thou sleepest, it shall keep thee; and when thou awakest, it shall talk with thee.”
 (Prov.6:22).
-The soundless voice of the inner man, “And thine ears shall hear a word behind thee, saying, This is the way,walk ye in it…”(Isa.30:21).
+The soundless voice of the inner man, “And thine ears shall hear a word behind thee, saying, This is the way, walk ye in it…”(Isa.30:21).

 The heart song, “Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord…” (Col. 3:16).

-Inexplicable peace, even in the worst of circumstances “…the peace of God, which passeth all understanding” (Phil.4:7).
+Inexplicable peace, even in the worst of circumstances, “…the peace of God, which passeth all understanding” (Phil.4:7).

-Undeniable answers to specific prayer, “Call unto me, and I will answer thee, and shew thee great and mighty things which thou knowest not.”
+Undeniable answers to a specific prayer, “Call unto me, and I will answer thee, and shew thee great and mighty things which thou knowest not.”
 (Jer.
 33:3).

-Increased conviction and loathing of sin, self and the flesh, “For I know that in me (that is, in my flesh,) dwelleth no good thing…” (Rom.7:24).
+Increased conviction and loathing of sin, self, and the flesh, “For I know that in me (that is, in my flesh,) dwelleth no good thing…” (Rom.7:24).

 The chastening hand of God, “For whom the LORD loveth he correcteth; even as a father the son in whom he delighteth.”
 (Prov.
 3:12).